Projectile Assignment¶

 The Green Monster is a wall in Fenway park.
 It is 10 meters tall and 100 meters away from home plate.
 Your assignment is to create an animation that simulates hitting a particle the size of a baseball from 1 meter off of the ground to show at what velocities it will or will not go over over the wall.

-that will hold the animation. - On the
+2. Create a PlotFrame that will hold the animation.

-, draw a rectangle or line to represent the Green Monster. - Also on the
+3. On the PlotFrame, draw a rectangle or line to represent the Green Monster.

 When you are done with the base assignment, extend it to model another real-world object.